mteam88/mteam88/README.md

 Recently I have been doing some Ethereum research.

 Writings and thoughts: https://mteam.space
+Cofounder, Strategy at [Spire Labs](https://spire.dev/) hacking on Based Rollups and Preconfirmations.

 ### Contact
 See the links on [my website](https://mteam.space) footer for my up to date contact information.
 I prefer [telegram](https://t.me/mteam888) for direct communication.